jiantongliu/jiantongliu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in mathematics at University of Illinois Urbana-Champaign (UIUC).
+I am a second-year Ph.D. student in mathematics at University of Illinois Urbana-Champaign (UIUC).
 Before that, I received my bachelor's degree from University of California, Los Angeles (UCLA) in 2023, studying pure math and cognitive science.
 [Here](https://jiantongliu.github.io/files/Jiantong_Liu_CV.pdf) is my CV.

 General Research Interest
 ------